 As a journalist for more than 30 years, I have had numerous articles published in a variety of newspapers and several magazines, most recently in the Erie Reader, Erie's alternative weekly newspaper.
-I also work part-time on the sports desk at the Erie Times-News during the school year.
+I also worked part-time on the sports desk at the Erie Times-News during the school year for eight years.
 I spent 12 years working as a sports reporter and news reporter for The Modesto Bee and 10 years as a general assignment/features reporter for The Record, in Stockton, California.
 At The Record, I won or shared two first-place awards in the California Newspaper Publishers Association annual competition and won a similar award while working at The Manteca Bulletin, in Manteca, California, in 1980.